eternity961/art-showcase-app/readme.md

 Developed with ❤️ by \Dereje Gultu and his team memebers as part of a final-year university project.

----

 ```

 ---

-Let me know if you'd like me to generate the `README.md` file as a downloadable document or tailor it for deployment (e.g., Netlify + Render instructions).
 ```